-This "hybrid" intensive training course supports the clinician to gain an advanced understanding of sensory processing and integration theory, the STAR frame of reference adapted for the schools, evaluation, and various strategies of intervention.
-The clinician will learn to apply clinical reasoning through lectures, video treatment observation and analysis with experienced STAR faculty.
+This "hybrid" intensive training course supports the clinician to gain an advanced understanding of sensory processing and integration theory, the STAR Frame of Reference adapted for the schools, evaluation, and various strategies of intervention.
+The clinician will learn to apply clinical reasoning through lectures, video treatment observation and analysis with experienced STAR Institute Faculty.
 The course will end with an opportunity for each clinician to develop an action plan to take back to their own practice.

 6 hours of recorded course content will be made available online 3 weeks in advance and is a required prerequisite for attending the two-day in-person portion of the program.
 This includes: